Conservation of American bison: Early efforts

 Oral accounts of the Confederated Salish and Kootenai tribes recall a man of the Pend d’Oreille tribe named Atatice who knew something needed to be done as the buffalo disappeared.
-Atatice’s son Latati, or Little Peregrine Falcon, eventually lead six orphan bison west to the Flathead Reservation.
+Atatice’s son Latati, or Little Peregrine Falcon, eventually led six orphan bison west to the Flathead Reservation.
 His stepfather, Samuel Walking Coyote, sold them to horse traders Michel Pablo and Charles Allard in 1884.
-The Pablo-Allard herd grew when in 1896 Allard died and his half of the herd was dispersed as it was sold to ranchers.
+The Pablo-Allard herd grew until 1896 when Allard died and his half of the herd was dispersed as it was sold to ranchers.
 Pablo’s herd continued to grow and range wild along the Flathead River.
 By the early 1900s, the Pablo-Allard herd was said to be the largest collection of the bison remaining in the U.S. Pablo was notified in 1904 that the government was opening up the Flathead Reservation for settlement by selling off parcels of land.
 After failed negotiations with the U.S. government, Pablo sold the herd to the Canadian government in 1907.
 The transfer took until 1912, as the bison were captured and shipped by train from Ravalli, Montana, to Elk Island to establish a conservation herd.

 Yellowstone National Park was established on March 1, 1872 where poaching of bison continued despite the presence of the First U.S. Cavalry soldiers at Fort Yellowstone to, in part, protect wildlife.
 Bison dwindled to about two dozen animals that spent winter in Pelican Valley.
 In May 1894, Congress passed the Act to Protect the Birds and Animals in Yellowstone National Park, and to Punish Crimes in Said Park.
 Known as the Lacey Act of 1894, the law provided punishment for poaching on public lands, resolved jurisdictional issues and helped Yellowstone's managers to start recovering the bison population.
 In 1902, they purchased 21 bison from private owners and raised them in Mammoth and then at the Lamar Buffalo Ranch.
+This increased the genetic diversity of the Yellowstone bison herd but is also likely one of the sources of domestic cattle genes in the Yellowstone population.